Less-than-perfect credit is OK

 © Jakub Krechowicz / Fotolia

 The second is called the annual premium, although it is paid monthly.
-It varies based on the length of the loan and the initial loan-to-value ratio, or LTV.
-The following premiums are for loans that close on or after Jan.
-27, 2017.
+It varies based on the length of the loan, the loan amount and the initial loan-to-value ratio, or LTV.
+The following premiums are for loans of $625,500 or less.

 Annual premiums for FHA loans